serenacao/SALAD/design/concepts/Group/Group.md

 &ensp; a set of User Members

-a set of GroupRequest GroupRequests
+a set of MembershipRequest MembershipRequests

 &ensp; a User Requester